tw4l/brunnhilde/README.md

 **Important note: unhfs, the command-line version of HFSExplorer, until recently had a bug that prevented some files from being extracted from HFS disks.
 Be sure that you have the [bugfix release](https://sourceforge.net/projects/catacombae/files/HFSExplorer/0.23.1%20%28snapshot%202016-09-02%29/) of HFSExplorer installed.
 In BitCurator 1.7.106+, this issue is fixed in the standard installation.**

-In this patched release, unhfs.sh is renamed to unhfs (without a file extension).
-If the hfsexplorer "bin" directory contains unhfs.sh (with file extension), you must update HFSExplorer with the version linked above.

-In BitCurator versions before 1.7.106, installation of the latest release of HFSEexplorer must be done manually by replacing the contents of /usr/share/hfsexplorer with the downloaded and extracted source.
-In order to continue using the HFSExplorer GUI in BitCurator versions before 1.7.106 after updating HFSExplorer, right-click on the HFS Explorer icon in "Additional Tools", select "Properties", and amend the text in "Command" to:

-`/usr/share/hfsexplorer/bin/./hfsexplorer %F`

-To characterize HFS formatted disks in Brunnhilde, pass both the "-d" and "--hfs" flags as arguments, and be sure to use a raw disk image as the source (HFSExplorer is unable to process forensically packaged disk images).
+To characterize HFS formatted disks in Brunnhilde, pass both the `-d` and `--hfs` flags as arguments, and be sure to use a raw disk image as the source (HFSExplorer is unable to process forensically packaged disk images).
 This functionality works "off the shelf" in BitCurator.
 Non-BitCurator environments will require you to install additional [dependencies](https://github.com/timothyryanwalsh/brunnhilde#dependencies).

-To extract AppleDouble resource forks from HFS-formatted disk images, pass the "--resforks" flag in addition to "-d" and "--hfs".
+To extract AppleDouble resource forks from HFS-formatted disk images, pass the `--resforks` flag in addition to `-d` and `--hfs`.

 ### Dependencies